keplerlab/katna/README.md

 ### Attributions
 1) We have used the SAD (Sum of absolute difference) code from https://github.com/amanwalia92/KeyFramesExtraction
-2) Smart crop feature in Katna Image module is inspired and enhanced from Smartcrop.js by Jonas Wagner https://github.com/jwagner/smartcrop.js/
+2) We have used project Smartcrop https://github.com/jwagner/smartcrop.js/ for Smart crop feature in Katna Image module